History of Go: Modern China and international competition in Asia

+During the 21st century, Chinese and Korean players dominated the world Go scene.
+During the turn of the century, Lee Chang-ho and Lee Sedol vied with each other while sweeping world titles; along with Cho Hun-hyun and Yoo Chang-hyuk.
+These four were known as the "World's Four Strongest".
+The layer of new talents chasing them, like Park Yeong-hun, was also extremely deep, making their hegemony seem unshakable.
+However, starting around 2005, China, which had been vigorously fostering young players at a national level, began catching up rapidly.
+Young Chinese players like Chang Hao and Gu Li began competing for the world's top spots.
+Young Chinese players like Zhou Ruiyang, Chen Yaoye, Wang Xi and the Taiwanese Chou Chun-hsun competed with Koreans like Choi Cheol-han, Park Yeong-hun, and Kang Dong-yun for the top international titles.

+During the late 20th century, numerous international professional Go tournaments were created, such as the Ing Cup, Samsung Fire Cup, LG Cup, and the Chunlan Cup.
+Today, these tournaments are mostly dominated by Korean, Japanese and Chinese players, even though players from other nations have also participated more recently.

 Development in the West

-Despite its widespread popularity in East Asia, Go has been slow to spread to the rest of the world, unlike other games of ancient Asian origin, such as chess.
-Schädler speculates that chess has more widespread appeal because culturally congruent game pieces can be created in chess (e.g. Queen and Bishop in Western Chess, Advisor and Elephant in Chinese Chess), while Go is totally abstract.
+Despite its widespread popularity in East Asia, Go has been slow to spread to the rest of the world, unlike other games of ancient Asian origin, such as chess, who also have a much longer history in the West.
+Ulrich Schädler speculates that chess has more widespread appeal because culturally congruent game pieces can be created in chess (e.g. Queen and Bishop in Western Chess, Advisor and Elephant in Chinese Chess), while Go is totally abstract.
 Also, there is no climactic ending in Go (such as checkmate in chess).
 New players often have trouble figuring out when a game of Go is over.
 Other theories center around the existence of fundamental differences in the level and type of thinking required by Go players as opposed to chess players.
 While pure analytical thought and the ability to plan many moves in advance are advantageous in chess, in Go a more intuitive approach based on pattern recognition and experience is stressed.

-A purely analytical approach, due to the sheer number of moves available for consideration, can be paralyzing.
+The first detailed description of Go in a European language, De Circumveniendi Ludo Chinensium (About the Chinese encircling game), was written in Latin by British orientalist Thomas Hyde, and was included in his 1694 treatise on Oriental board games, De Ludis Orientalibus (About Oriental games, pp. 195–201).
+The German philosopher and polymath Leibniz (1646–1716) also published an entire article about Go which included an illustration of the game, Leibniz also wrote that he did not understand the game fully.

+The first recorded game of Go in Europe was played in 1872 between Kido Takayoshi and Ōkubo Toshimichi, both ambassadors of the Iwakura Mission, which traveled to the United States and Europe between 1871 and 1873.